Dareck7/htb/penetration_testing_process.md

 ### Types of Penetration Testing

 #### Blackbox
 - `Minimal.
-Only the essential information, such as IP addresses anddomains, is provided.`
+Only the essential information, such as IP addresses anddomains, is provided.
+The penetration tester must perform in-depth reconnaissance to learn about the target.
+This type of penetration test most simulates an actual attack but is not as comprehensive as other assessment types and could leave misconfigurations/vulnerabilities undiscovered.'

 #### Greybox
 - `Extended.
-In this case, we are provided with additional information, such as specific URLs, hostnames, subnets, and similar. `
+The tester is given a certain amount of information in advance.
+This may be a list of in-scope IP addresses/ranges, low-level credentials to a web application or Active Directory, or some application/network diagrams.
+This type of penetration test can simulate a malicious insider or see what an attacker can do with a low level of access.
+In this scenario, the tester will typically spend less time on reconnaissance and more time looking for misconfigurations and attempting exploitation.`

 #### Whitebox
 - `Maximum.
 Here everything is disclosed to us.
 This gives us an internal view of the entire structure, which allows us to prepare an attack using internal information.
-We may be given detailed configurations, admin credentials, web application source code, etc.`
+We may be given detailed configurations, admin credentials, web application source code, etc. This assessment type is highly comprehensive as the tester will have access to both sides of a target and perform a comprehensive analysis.`

 #### Red-Teaming
 - `May include physical testing and social engineering, among other things.
 Can be combined with any of the above types.`